Istanbul at a Glance

 - Expressive Arts (Visual Arts, Music & Movement, Physical Education)

 Younger children living in Istanbul can receive their pre-school education here.
-The school has two campuses, one in Camlica and one in Atasehir.
-In 2012/13, fees ranged from 15,500YTL to 24,900YTL, including tuition, tax and lunch.
+The school has three campuses, all three are located in Üsküdar.

 The Istanbul International Community School was founded in 1911, aimed at foreigners living in Istanbul.
 It is one of the oldest international schools in the world and provides an IB education for children of all age groups.
 The original location of the school is where the smaller Hisar campus can be found, catering to kids from pre-school level to grade 3.
 However, most of the school’s activities have been moved to the Marmara campus (PK-12), which is a 25-mile drive away for expats living in Istanbul’s central areas.